DailyGrind-Sem6/.github/profile/README.md

 ## Documentation

-For more information on how to use Coffee Dev, contribute to the project, or set up your own instance, please refer to our [documentation](https://gokay-atalay-sem6.github.io/Docs).
+For more information on the process of creating Coffee Dev, please refer to the [documentation](https://gokay-atalay-sem6.github.io/Docs).